dlang-community/awesome-d/README.md

   A curated list of awesome D frameworks, libraries and software.
 Inspired by [awesome-python](https://github.com/vinta/awesome-python).

   I created this list so that when I needed something in the future, it would be easy to find.
 Most documents and links are collected from [D forum](http://forum.dlang.org), [D wiki](http://wiki.dlang.org), and [D package repository](http://code.dlang.org).
-Of cause, exploring github helps a lot as MOST of the libs are hosted on github.
+Exploring github also helps a lot as MOST of the libs are hosted on github.

 - [Awesome D](#awesome-d)
 	- Basic Information
 		- [Official Website](#official-website)